Nanaimo Bars are a true Canadian classic dessert. Delicious layers of chocolate crumb crust, vanilla custard filling and rich chocolate coating.

 Instructions

-- Melt butter, sugar and cocoa in heavy saucepan (medium-low heat).
+- Melt the butter, sugar and cocoa in heavy saucepan (medium-low heat).

 - Add egg and stir to cook and thicken.